codeflorist/quakespasm/README.md

 - Arcane Dimensions and Alkaline
   - When launching one of these mods, it will not display anything in VR at first.
 Press the __Enter__ key twice in order to get in game and play in VR.
+- The Spiritworld
+  - When launching this mod, it will not display anything in VR at first.
+Press the __Esc__ key and then the __Enter__ key twice in order to get in game and play in VR.
 - Underdark Overbright & Copper
   - Water is rendered differently per eye in Underdark Overbright & Copper.
 The problem can be alleviated a bit by setting `r_wateralpha "0"` in your `config.cfg`.